-5. PARENT AND GUARDIAN INVOLVEMENT
+5. PARENT AND CARER INVOLVEMENT

 As previously stated, travel training will not be a success unless parents / carers are fully on board.
 The Key Workers will be working extremely hard to ensure that parents / carers are kept up to date throughout the training.
 This will help parents / carers to see the potential end results and life changing benefits that can be gained.
 All decisions will require your agreement and we will appreciate and take on board opinions and suggestions.
-Where there is no engagement to take travel raining forward, school or college transport may be withdrawn, passing responsibility to the parent/guardian.